 The Tornio region in Western Lapland has a relatively stable population of approx. 70,000 and mental health services are organised generically.
 That means that the service works as one comprehensive unit and staff can be employed across the service.
 It also means the service can work consistently with someone throughout the life of the problem.
 No assessment is needed at the first contact, and therefore no diagnosis is necessary initially.
 Every one with a mental health problem is seen by the Open Dialogue team.

 In England, as well as having much larger large towns and cities, services are mostly organised along functional models, i.e. there are several teams that have different functions, e.g. crisis team, home treatment team, early intervention teams etc. This allows for greater expertise to be developed around the specific function but individuals are often referred to many teams during the life of a problem.
 The UK also has higher levels of migration with individuals crossing boundaries between health service providers.
-Training the majority of staff as family/dialogical therapists will be a challenge, particularly as the model of choice for many trusts is behavioural rather than systemic family therapy.
-The new service recently developed in New York will be an exciting project to learn from.
+Training the majority of staff as family/dialogical therapists would be a challenge, particularly as the model of choice for many trusts is behavioural rather than systemic family therapy.
+The Parachute service developed in New York will be an exciting project to learn from.

 What we do have in the UK are early intervention services, something many countries do not have but to succeed it seems likely that the Open Dialogue approach will need to be adapted.
 However, there is enthusiasm and passion for change.

 Kent A new Peer-supported Open Dialogue service started taking referrals on February 1st 2017, managed by Yasmin Ishaq and Dr James Osborne.
 They are already reporting a reduction in hospital admissions and use of medication.
 For more information please email firstname.lastname@example.org

 Leeds – aspire EIS ran a small trial in 2014 called Early Network Response (ENR), an overview of which Val wrote about in Context Click here to view